orbitmines/archive/projects/OrbitMines Minimap.md

 *Items effect World Generation ; What you have found changes what you can find.*

 *Items can be dropped ; You can forget, ..., leave easter eggs for others to find.*
-*Items can be dropped to change World Generation*
+*Items can be dropped to change World Generation.*

 *Items can be copied, ..., spread.*
-*Items can be copied to change World Generation*
+*Items can be copied to change World Generation.*